sdopoku/R4DDJ/README.md

 <img src="images/scodalogo.png" width=300/>

+#### Facilitator: David Selassie Opoku, School of Data

 # Driving Insights With R

-R is a powerful statistic and graphics language and environment used by many individual to get work done with data.
+R is a powerful statistic and graphics language and environment used by many individuals and organisations in their day-to-day work with data.
 In this short training, participants will learn about R, install a working version on their computer, get familiar with the language and environment and take it out for a simple test drive.
 By the end of this workshop, a participant should:

 - Know what R and RStudio are (pun intended!)
 - Have a working version of R and RStudio on their computers
 - Be familiar with some features of RStudio
 - Know some basic commands of the R language
-- Know how to utilise R packages
+- See the power of R packages and how to use them
 - Know where to go for a deeper dive into R